dymodi/dymodi.github.io/Research/Beacon/Beacon-Challenges.md

 3. Unknow Beacon Recognition
 4. Power Consumption

+In paper [1], the author lists some challenges to build a real ubiquitous indoor localization system.
+Some challenges are also what we met (and solved) in our system: Robustness against Attacks, Incentive Modeles, System Evaluation, Energy Efficienty.

 ## Check-In Recognition
 Based on real word data, at most time (>85%), riders can only detect one beacon at a time.
 Moreover, auto check in is the real need for the ELE.ME Business Unit (BU).